 Moderate anxiety comes after mild anxiety and generally occurs when stress has reached a particular level.
 Sufferers of moderate anxiety may have issues with focusing on matters other than the source of their anxiety.
 Feeling anxious in this manner can be problematic and set someone up for other issues, including even more serious levels of anxiety, if the matters which ail them are not appropriately dealt with.

 An individual who is dealing with moderate anxiety may experience symptoms which include but are not exclusively limited to lightheadedness, a short temper, nausea, sweating and even bodily pains.
 Moderate anxiety is typically engendered by issues which are notably serious, such as losing your wallet, forgetting to attend an important meeting, or encountering a bothersome person in a position of authority.

-By the time an individual crosses into the threshold of severe anxiety, he's in trouble.
+By the time an individual crosses into the threshold of severe anxiety, they are in trouble.
 Severe anxiety is a sign that someone has undergone some form of very serious trauma or otherwise reached a breaking point of sorts.
-This level of anxiety is not good at all and certainly requires specific actions and even outside help.
+This level of anxiety is not good at all and certainly requires specific actions and outside help.
 Symptoms that are commonly associated with severe anxiety generally involve jittery behaviors, anger, pounding heart rates, and withdrawal from others.
-Some issues which can prompt severe anxiety are loss of income, the loss of a loved one, or experiences that are significantly traumatic.
+Some issues which can prompt severe anxiety are loss of employment, the loss of a loved one, or experiences that are significantly traumatic.

 Important Things To Remember About Anxiety